pydicom/pynetdicom/docs/apps/qrscp.rst

     port: 11112
     # Our maximum PDU size; 0 for unlimited
     max_pdu: 16382
+    # The ACSE, DIMSE and network timeouts (in seconds)
+    acse_timeout: 30
+    dimse_timeout: 30
+    network_timeout: 30
+    # The address of the network interface to listen on
+    # If unset, listen on all interfaces
+    bind_address:
     # Directory where SOP Instances received from Storage SCUs will be stored
     #   This directory contains the QR service's managed SOP Instances
     instance_location: instances